 State University of New York Maritime College offers early decision but not early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

-Some students apply early in hopes that it will increase their chances of getting in.
+Some students apply early to increase their chances of acceptance.
 When you apply early, your application is considered before all the regular decision applicants apply.
-Applying early may increase your chance of acceptance, since it shows that you are very interested in a school.
+Applying early may increase the chance of acceptance, since it demonstrates your interest in a school.

-➡️ Explore a list of some top colleges that admit significantly more applicants during early decision or early action than during regular admission.
+➡️ See a list of some top colleges that admit significantly more applicants during early decision or early action than during regular admission.

 State University of New York Maritime College has not reported data for waitlisted and admitted students.